 In 2016, a train carrying oil through the Pacific Northwest derailed due to broken bolts on a curved section of track.
+A simple rail inspection could have prevented such a terrible disaster.

 No one was hurt, but the resulting fire — which burned for 14 hours — led to the evacuation of the entire town of Mosier, Oregon.